More Info, More Confusion? Google & ChatGPT Health Advice

 Final Thoughts

 Technology will continue to evolve, and it’s wonderful that tools like ChatGPT can empower people to learn about their health.
+We are way more educated than one generation ago.
 But remember: more information isn’t always better.
-Wise, personalized guidance is what leads to true, sustainable wellness.
+Personalized guidance and teamwork is what leads to true, sustainable wellness.

 So go ahead — use the tools.
 But also find your trusted human guide, whether it’s a naturopathic doctor, Ayurvedic practitioner, or other holistic professional.
-Together, we can turn information into wisdom and action.
+Together, we can turn information into wisdom and action that works for you.

-Contact me — I’d be happy to walk that path with you.
+Let’s work together — I’d be happy to support you.

 🌸 Dr. Leena Sripada, ND |www.DoctorLeena.ca